-We’re proud that Vistaprint has been officially named a “Best Remote-First Company to Work For” in Built In’s 2021 report.
+We’re proud that Vista has been officially named a “Best Remote-First Company to Work For” in Built In’s 2021 report.
 We’ve come a long way, having made the decision in August 2020 to move to permanent remote working, and the best iterations are yet to come.
 We’ve launched (while still building) a company handbook, we’re learning how to shift workflows to asynchronous, and doing our best to build in public as we join a thriving global community of remote-first organizations.

 Here’s a look at how we’re defining the transition, how we arrived at today, and our direction of travel, which was shared today internally as well.

 Remote working is a once-in-a-lifetime reinvention of the workplace, the largest since the industrial revolution, and we want to embrace it.
-That is why so many team members in Vistaprint and Cimpress central teams are moving to remote-first working.
+That is why so many team members in Vista and Cimpress central teams are moving to remote-first working.
 “Remote-first” means that, even after team members can safely return to working together in person following the pandemic, their primary place of work will be somewhere other than a traditional office.

 We see enormous opportunity in the shift to remote-first.
 For team members, it’s the opportunity to work more flexibly and collaborate in ways we never have before.
 In terms of acquiring new diverse talent, it enables us to recruit and hire from a much broader set of geographies.
 In terms of investing for the future, reductions to our real estate footprint will enable us to invest more in other areas that support our team members and our growth.

-Remote-first is a big shift from where we were at the start of 2020, but fortunately it directly supports pre-existing priorities such as our Vistaprint-wide objective of becoming a high-performing organization and our foundational basic of being magnetic to talent.
+Remote-first is a big shift from where we were at the start of 2020, but fortunately it directly supports pre-existing priorities such as our Vista-wide objective of becoming a high-performing organization and our foundational basic of being magnetic to talent.

 Our office locations will become collaboration centers with a mix of spaces where team members can meet to work in person with others when needed.
 Policies, practices, tools and technology are being reviewed and, where needed, re-designed to optimize each for the most productive and engaging remote working experience.